misi/codelab/README.md

 See: https://misi.github.io/webrtc-c0d3l4b/

+If you want to contribute please let me know with opening an issue, and I will share the source (google) doc.
+To update the codelab use the `generate_codelab.sh`

+If you fork it:
- * See source doc source dir and
+ * See source doc source dir and upload it to a google doc
- * use tool https://github.com/googlecodelabs/tools to generate codelab
+ * use tool https://github.com/googlecodelabs/tools to generate codelab from the doc
  * `claat export ...`
  * Add the package.json
  * `yarn`